tfabris/BlueGigaEmpeg/README.txt

 ------------------------------------------------------------------------------
 Apply power and pair Bluetooth
 ------------------------------------------------------------------------------
+Apply power to the empeg, and the BlueGigaEmpeg module will receive power.

+The first time you use the BlueGigaEmpeg, you will need to pair it with your Bluetooth car stereo.
+The BlueGigaEmpeg has a RESET/PAIR button for this purpose.
+After you have successfully paired with your car stereo, you should not need to pair it again, it should automatically reconnect each time you start your car.

-The BlueGigaEmpeg has a RESET/PAIR button which does the following:
+When you press the RESET/PAIR button on the BlueGigaEmpeg, it does the
+following:

  - Erases all previous Bluetooth pairings from the BlueGigaEmpeg.

+ - Resets the module to default settings as defined in the Arduino code.

- - Looks for devices to pair with for 30 seconds and pairs with the first one that it sees.
+ - Looks for Bluetooth devices to pair with for about 30 seconds and pairs with the first one that it sees.

- - The RESET/PAIR LED is lit during this pairing mode.
+ - The blue RESET/PAIR LED is lit during this pairing mode, and will turn off once pairing is complete or once the 30 seconds has run out.

 NOTE: Though this is counterintuitive: Sometimes you don't press that RESET/PAIR button at all.
 Sometimes, instead, you do the pairing when the